espoirMur/my-blog-gastby/source/_posts/2022-07-23-take-home-exploratory-data-analysis.md

 - `household_affluency`: mean household affluency in the area (higher means more affluent)

 These attributes hold different household information.
 For example, they contain the household size and the household affluence.
 We will assume that the larger household size in the area yields more sales.
-Or the more affluent the house is, the more sales we have in the region.
-We can also combine the two variables in the household ratio and visualize how they correlate with the target variable.
+Or the more affluent the house is, the more sales in the region.
+The two attributes can be combined to create the household ratio, then a visualization will be made to find out how it correlated with the sales.

 ```python
 store_df.household_size.isna().value_counts()